 Moving Tips: Dallas Edition

-Texas is awesome!
-You are here (or soon to be); it is the place to be.
+Welcome to Texas!
+Assuming you found this page because you are here (or soon to be).
 Did you know that from 2020 to 2022, Texas led the nation with the most population growth (according to the US Census Bureau)?
 During that time, Dallas-Fort Worth ranked among the fastest-growing metros in the country.
 Texas is easy to love with a reasonable cost of living, plenty of new homes, kind people, and great BBQ.

 What’s not to love?
 Tolls roads, perhaps, and moving.
 Have you met someone that loves moving?
-It’s a pain.
-To make your life a little easier, we assembled some moving tips.
-Here are 4 services to move in less time and with less stress:
+To make your life a little easier, we assembled a few moving tips.
+Here are 4 services in DFW to move in less time and with less stress:

 1. Apartment locators

 What is an apartment locator?
-A locator is like a matchmaker for apartments.
-They find potential apartment matches for you based on your search criteria and are free to use.
-A locator helps apartments (that don’t market well) and people like you (who don’t have time) find each other.
+A locator is like a free matchmaker for you to find a new apartment.
+They find potential apartment matches for you based on your search criteria.
+Like having a realtor for your apartment search.
 What’s the catch?
 Nothing.
-Seriously, apartment complexes have a marketing budget to advertise and fill their properties with paying customers.
-Since locators refer residents, they get paid by apartments.
+Seriously, apartment complexes have a marketing budget to advertise and fill their properties with paying renters.
+Since locators place new residents, they get paid by apartments.
 Hence, why locators are free to you.

 What do DFW locators do?
 Locators search available apartments and curate a list for you!
 Some even send videos and pictures before you set foot on the property.
 If this interests you, then check out a couple of Dallas apartment locators like SmartCity or Uptown Apartment Locators.
 Connect with them to share what you need in amenities, budget, and timing.
-You are already a boss so time for some delegation.
+This kind of delegation is a fantastic way to cull your list of new places down to exactly what you are looking for quickly from someone who knows the market.

 What is the downside?
 Maybe you don’t like the selections or visit complexes that aren’t up to your standards.
 If that happens, you can always continue the search independently.
 What do you have to lose?